 Japanese knives are renowned for how sharp they are, and though “sharpness” may seem like an all-too-obvious measure of a knife’s worth, it’s for good reason!
-Because traditional Japanese knives are extremely sharp, they allow their weilder tremendous control over their work.
-When a knife is sharp, it can cut quickly, cleanly, and precisely through, say, raw tuna, or daikon, a type of giant Japanese radish.
-But the sharpness of Japanese knives is not just about process: a sharp knife and its precision cuts mean less tugging and ripping and less breakage of the cellular structure of a chef’s ingredients.
-The sharpness of a knife doesn’t just mean easier cooking and cleaner-looking presentation: it actually changes the very taste of the ingredients!
+Traditional Japanese knives allow their weilders impressive control.
+When a knife is sharp, it can cut quickly, cleanly, and precisely, whether it’s through daikon (giant white Japanese radish) or sashimi-grade tuna.
+But the sharpness of Japanese knives is not just about easy food prep or for cleaner presentation!
+Precision cuts mean less tugging and ripping, and that means less breakage of the cellular structure of a food.
+Using sharp Japanese knives actually changes the taste of your ingredients!

-Traditionally, Japanese knives have single bevel edges.
-This means that, unlike Western knives, they are sharpened on only one side.
-The double bevel edges of Western knives make for easier sharpening but also for a duller blade.
+Unlike Western European knives, Japanese knives are “single-beveled,” sharpened on only one side.
+The double bevel edges of Western knives may make for easier sharpening, but they also create duller blades.
 This one detail—the single bevel (or angle)—is what allows for the microthin edges of Japanese knives.

 Kanetsugu is the nearly 200-year-old renowned maker of Samurai swords and blades.
 Bokksu now stocks several of their ZUIUN knives, a 100-year anniversary collection of Japanese knives celebrating the marriage of traditional sword-making techniques and new technology.
 You can now experience the quality and beauty of these remarkable Japanese knives by shopping in Bokksu Boutique.
 There, you’ll find the Sujihiki Slicing and Carving Knife (240mm),